aegis-iisc/catalyst_ocaml/README.md

 3. Inferring variable types from the user-provided specifications.
     -The current implementation uses the type inference of OCaml to get the base types of variables, this is efficient but imprecise in certain cases, We plan to aid this with the base types provided by the programmer as a part of the definitions for the relations. (timeline 09/02)

-4. Handling Parametric Relations and Parametric dependent types and experimentations. (timeline 09/09)
+4. Handling Parametric Relations and Parametric dependent types and experimentations. (timeline 09/12)
+5. The current implementation, only allows refinement relations like (R1 = R2, R1 C R2 and R1 C= R2),
+	we plan to extend these with relations invoving implication and double implication.
+(09/15)
-5. A better pretty-printing library for printing the final and intermediate results.
-(09/12)
+6. A better pretty-printing library for printing the final and intermediate results.
+(09/15)